Average NZ Salaries by Age 2025 - Where Do You Stand?

 - Be diversified: Be diversified in your investments and savings.
 Diversification reduces risk and increases the chances of getting better investment returns.

-Resources Covering Personal Finance and Helping to Growing Income and Net Worth
+Resources Covering Personal Finance and Growing Income and Net Worth

 There are many resources (both global and New Zealand-centric) available to help you learn more about growing your income and net worth.
 Here are a few suggestions: